Shopify

-Shopify Inc., stylized as shopify, is a Canadian multinational e-commerce company headquartered in Ottawa that operates a platform for retail point-of-sale systems.
-The company has over 5 million customers and processed $292.3 billion in transactions in 2024, of which 57% was in the United States.
+Shopify Inc. is a Canadian multinational e-commerce company headquartered in Ottawa, Ontario, that operates a cloud e-commerce management platform (CEMP) for retail point-of-sale systems.
+The company has over five million customers and processed US$292.3 billion in transactions in 2024, of which 57% was in the United States.
 Major customers include Tesla, LVMH, Nestlé, PepsiCo, AB InBev, Kraft Heinz, Lindt, Whole Foods Market, Red Bull, and Hyatt.

 The company's software has been praised for its ease of use and reasonable fee structure.
 It has been described as the "go-to e-commerce platform for startups".

 History

 2006: Founding

-Shopify was founded in 2006 by Tobias Lütke and Scott Lake after launching Snowdevil, an online store for snowboarding equipment, in 2004.
+Shopify was founded in 2006 by friends Tobias Lütke, Daniel Weinand and Scott Lake after launching Snowdevil, an online store for snowboarding equipment, in 2004.
 Dissatisfied with the existing e-commerce products on the market, Lütke, a computer programmer by trade, instead built his own.

 Lütke used the open source web application framework Ruby on Rails to build Snowdevil's online store and launched it after two months of development.
 The Snowdevil founders launched the platform as Shopify in June 2006.
 Shopify created an open-source template language called Liquid, which is written in Ruby and has been used since 2006.

 In June 2009, Shopify launched an application programming interface (API) platform and App Store.
 The API allows developers to create applications for Shopify online stores and then sell them on the Shopify App Store.